-4. Private Sector Trends
+4. Private sector trends

-In the private sector context in India, the AI phenomenon is nascent, with many of the cutting edge global advances still in the realm of aspiration.
+In the private sector context in India, the AI phenomenon is nascent, with many of the cutting-edge global advances still in the realm of aspiration.
 But all signs suggest that this is not to be the case for long.
-"Agrifood tech", a broad term used to refer to a range of digitally-driven innovations in the global food and agriculture industry, both upstream (biotechnology, farm management, farm robotics & equipment, bioenergy & biomaterials, agribusiness marketplaces, etc.) and downstream (online restaurants, e-grocery, restaurant marketplaces, etc.), is a rapidly growing area in India.44 There is a notable rise in B2C (business to consumer) and B2B (business to business) marketplaces and digital platforms.45
+"Agri-food tech", a broad term used to refer to a range of digitally-driven innovations in the global food and agriculture industry, both upstream (biotechnology, farm management, farm robotics & equipment, bioenergy & biomaterials,

+"Agri-food tech", a broad term used to refer to a range of digitally driven innovations in the global food and agriculture industry, both upstream and downstream, is a rapidly growing area in India. agribusiness marketplaces, etc.) and downstream (online restaurants, e-grocery, restaurant marketplaces, etc.), is a rapidly growing area in India.44 There is a notable rise in B2C (business to consumer) and B2B (business to business) marketplaces and digital platforms.45

 Between 2013-17, India saw investments in over 558 deals in agri-food tech totalling 1.66 billion US dollars.
-This accounts for approximately 10 percent of global activity in the domain during the same period.
-In fact, in 2018, India saw the biggest deal in the sector, with the food delivery app, Swiggy, receiving over 1 billion US dollars in funding, moving the country up to the third place in investment geographies for agrifood tech.
+This accounts for approximately 10 per cent of global activity in the domain during the same period.
+In fact, in 2018, India saw the biggest deal in the sector, with the food delivery app, Swiggy, receiving over 1 billion US dollars in funding, moving the country up to the third place in investment geographies for agri-food tech.
 Given that India's large consumer base has dictated the flow of innovation in other industries, such as telecom, downstream investments shaped by consumer preferences are poised to trigger a fork-to-farm, reverse ripple effect.

-Currently, the following dominant trends are observed in the AI-agritech space in India (including but not restricted to agri-food tech).
+Currently, the following dominant trends are observed in the Al-agritech space in India (including but not restricted to agri-food tech).